AlanLoh/nenupy/docs/obs/obs_scheduling.rst

     :align: center

     Five-days NenuFAR planning for which all the active allocated time as been set as 'unavailable for further observation planning'.

+The same file can also be used to globally set the schedule slots to unavailable except those belonging to a given Science Key Project.
+The method :meth:`~nenupy.schedule.schedule.Schedule.match_booking` allows one to define a schedule that matches the time slots allocated to a NenuFAR KP.

 .. _observation_request_sec: